 A student must receive a passing grade for both term work and the final examination in order to receive a passing grade for the course.
 This applies to all courses in all programs offered by the department.
 Students whose term and final exam grades average 50% or above, even though one of the two is a failure, shall receive a default grade of 48%.
 Please note: The department of English & Writing Studies does not release final grades.
 All undergraduate grade reports will be available online from the Office of the Registrar.

 Timetable:

 WEEK 1- INTRODUCTION: Introduction and Introductory stories.
-Begin Lord of the Rings.
+Begin Frankenstein.

-WEEK 2- Lord of the Rings.
+WEEK 2- Frankenstein.